rtdi/RTDISnowflakeConnector/README.md

-# RTDI Big Data SnowflakeConnector
+# Snowflake Loader

 _Take data from a topic (different schemas are supported) and load the (nested) data into relational tables of Snowflake.
 The VARIANT column is not used._

-Source code available here: [github](https://github.com/rtdi/RTDISnowflakeConnector)
+Source code available here: [github](https://github.com/rtdi/SnowflakeLoader)

 ## Installation and testing